quibaritaenperdresatrompe/technical-review-jean-francois-himmer/README.md

 # technical-review-jean-francois-himmer

-Workspace for the technical review with:
+Workspace for the technical review (60') with:
 - Jean-François Himmer
 - Valentin Barit

-Duration: **45-60 minutes**

 ## Plan